-But once you dive into that deep green bowl, life begins.
-There is SO much flavor in this soup with the chunks of salty ham, the earthy richness from the stock, bay leaves and thyme sprigs, the creaminess from just a bit of heavy whipping cream, the balanced flavors from that touch of bright acidity from the lemon, and the slight hint of spice from the cayenne (which is totally optional, but gives such depth).
+Once you dive into this bowl of Instant Pot split pea & ham soup, life begins.
+There is so much flavor in this soup with the chunks of salty ham, the earthy richness from the stock, bay leaves and thyme sprigs, the creaminess from just a bit of heavy whipping cream, the balanced flavors from that touch of bright acidity from the lemon, and the slight hint of spice from the cayenne (which is totally optional, but gives such depth).

 But, if you don’t have an Instant Pot, this soup can be made on the stove and is equally delicious.

 - Step 1: Heat the oil in a stock pot to medium heat.
 I like to use my Lodge Dutch Oven (affiliate link) because it’s heavy duty, beautiful and versatile.
 Add the onion, carrots and celery and saute 4-5 minutes.
 Stir in the garlic and ham and saute 2-3 minutes or until the ham is browned and crispy on the edges (YUM).
 Stir in the split peas, salt, black pepper and cayenne (you can also add this at the end).

 - Step 2: Add the stock (you need a bit more when making it on the stove), thyme sprigs and bay leaves, place the lid on top, stir occasionally, and cook until the the split peas are soft.
 Use tongs to remove the thyme sprigs and bay leaves – discard.

 - Step 3: Stir in the lemon zest and juice and cream.
 Follow the last step of the Instant Pot directions which is to taste and adjust the seasoning if necessary (this is always important!!).
 It may need another sprinkle of salt or some more lemon, ya never know.

 This soup is just absolutely fantastic, and I promise it’ll become your new go-to for split pea and ham.